craig-m/openbsd-box/README.md

 ### run on Libvirt

-This is not one of the standard providers, you need to install the plugin first.
+Libvirt is not one of the standard providers, you need to install the plugin first.

 ```shell
 vagrant up --provider=libvirt